thomaseizinger/comit.network/blog/2020-03-02-february-dev-update.md

 >
 > — Santosh Kalvar

+[Join us for the next COMIT Community ☕️](https://meet.jit.si/COMIT-Community-Coffee-04-2020) on 02.04.2020, 7pm Sydney time, or listen in on [youtube](https://youtu.be/DHbGsf9i8TM)!

 In this blogpost we first want to [HALight](https://github.com/comit-network/comit-rs/issues/1954) - ahm, highlight - the recent effort to design and integrate the new protocol that adds Lightning to COMIT.
 COMIT consists of [cryptographic protocols](https://comit.network/docs/comit-protocol/comit-protocol-stack#comit-cryptographic-protocols) and [communication protocols](https://comit.network/docs/comit-protocol/comit-protocol-stack#comit-communication-protocols).
 Cryptographic protocols are currently defined as HAL, HErc20 and  HALight - where HALight is a new protocol that defines atomic swaps using the concept of hold-invoiced in lnd.